mjrosi/second-portfolio/README.md

 # Smart shopping quiz
 You can see the live link [here.](https://mjrosi.github.io/second-portfolio/)

 This quiz asks five questions about grocery shopping habits.
-This quiz is related to my first project, [SHOOD](https://mjrosi.github.io/my-first-portfolio/) which is a search and comparison engine.
+This project is related to my first project, [SHOOD](https://mjrosi.github.io/my-first-portfolio/) which is a search and comparison engine.
 In this quiz each option of the questions has a point from 1 to 5.
 Total points is 25.
+At the end of the quiz the total score is calculated and user can see it, along with two different messages, deponding on user's score.

 ![responsivness](assets/images/Screenshot-responsive.png)